 Serendipity may enter at any point in the value web, and it may change the configuration of the value web at any time

-The movie watching public has been introduced to a new technology, they have reacted and all of that activity has perturbed the serendipity potential of the network.
+The movie-watching public has been introduced to new technology, they have reacted, and all of that activity has perturbed the network’s serendipity.
 That means we don’t know how the newly configured view will be.

-Perhaps more importantly, Warner Bros went cowboy on the consortium, releasing movies without the backing of partners.
-So as those likely frantic negotiations go on behind the scenes, the network of support and the messaging that network eventually releases, as well as technology feature changes, will continue to reconfigure the perceptions of network members, and thus the network itself.
+Perhaps more importantly, Warner Bros went cowboy on the consortium, releasing movies without partners’ backing.
+So as those likely frantic negotiations go on behind the scenes, the network of support and the messaging that network eventually releases and technology feature changes will continue to reconfigure network members’ perceptions, and thus the network itself.

 To read more about the Serendipity Economy, click here.